johnhenry/declarative-ai-application-template/readme.md

 - `.github/.instruct.0.md`: Instructions for creating a draft pull request.
 - `.github/.instruct.1.md`: Instructions for creating and fulfilling pull requests based on `.github/.task.md` and `.github/.pr.md`.

+## Timer Application

+This repository now includes a timer application built using HTML, CSS, and JavaScript.
+The timer application provides the following features:

+- Set custom timer duration (hours, minutes, seconds)
+- Start, pause, and reset functionality
+- Visual display of remaining time
+- Keyboard shortcuts for easy control (s: start, p: pause, r: reset)
+- Accessibility features including ARIA labels
+- Responsive design for various screen sizes

+To use the timer application, open the `index.html` file in a web browser.

 ## How to Use This Template

 1. **Clone the Repository**